 Experienced, local professionals and partner organizations implement AKFC’s overseas programs.
 These professionals draw on targeted Canadian and global expertise where needed, to build the skills and knowledge that local communities need to sustain improvements over the long term.
 Independent audits and evaluations ensure accountability and the effective use of resources, as well as help AKFC identify lessons and best practices to strengthen its programs.

 What is the relationship between the Government of Canada and AKFC?

 AKFC undertakes many of its programs in cooperation with the Government of Canada through Global Affairs Canada.
 Like other development organizations that receive funding from the federal government, our programs are subject to rigorous proposal processes, regular audits, and external evaluations.
-Since 1980, Canada and AKFC have partnered on 184 programs to improve global development in 19 countries – improving quality of life for millions of people across Africa and Asia.
+Since 1980, Canada and AKFC have partnered on more than 180 programs to improve global development in 19 countries – improving quality of life for millions of people across Africa and Asia.

 What does AKFC do in Canada?

 AKFC provides a range of opportunities for Canadians from coast to coast to help unlock opportunity around the world.
 We hold events – such as exhibitions and interactive workshops – that enable the public to learn about global development.
 AKFC’s youth fellowship program has launched global careers for 500 promising young Canadian professionals, and our technical assistance programs help strengthen and channel Canadian skills and expertise to support our work overseas.
 Targeted activities and resources promote learning and exchange within the Canadian development sector, and provide tools for educators to incorporate global issues into their classrooms.